 Please click on a painting category below to view more paintings

 I relish cultural activities at home and abroad, and find that traveling enriches both my life and my art.
 The vibrancy of colour and texture in locations such as Peru and Mexico infuses my own colour palette, particularly within my abstract paintings.

 Throughout most of my career, I have painted in a realist or ‘natural’ style, depicting scenic landscapes, people and imagery characteristic of the beautiful places I have visited and lived.

 I delight in participating in cultural events at home and abroad, and both my life and my art have been enriched through my travels across many diverse landscapes.
 The vibrancy of colour and texture in places like Peru and Mexico, for instance, infused my personal colour palette with the warmth and passion of their distinctive terrains.
 And my creative psyche responded with bold and vivid abstract paintings.

-Clow was the artist chosen to create a piece as a fundraiser for “Dreams Take Flight,” which is a national volunteer charitable organization dedicated to providing a trip of a lifetime to special children to Disney World.
+In 2015, Clow had a gallery with both her photography and paintings on Main Street in Yarmouth for the summer months.
+During 2016, Clow was a photographer for "Dreams Take Flight" which is a national volunteer charitable organization dedicated to providing a trip of a lifetime to special children.

-She feels that in return for the artistic gifts that have been bestowed on her, she donates a percentage of her sales to the local food bank.
+Clow feels that in return for the gifts that has been bestowed on her, she donates a percentage of my sales to the local food bank.